denis-bw/coaching-draft/README.md

 # Coaching Draft

-### Topic:

-Development of a comprehensive web application for sports coaches to effectively manage teams, athletes and the training process.
-A web application designed to facilitate the organization of coaches' work.

-### Objective:

-To create an intuitive and functional platform for coaches that will allow them to optimize their work, effectively manage information about athletes and their teams, and increase the efficiency of the training process through detailed progress tracking and data analysis.
+🚧 This application is currently under development 🚧

+After opening the site, you may need to wait a few minutes, as the free version of Render.com hosting is used, which automatically “wakes up” the server after a break in activity.

+### Web application for managing the training process by specialists of sports institutions

+The web application is designed to automate the management of the training process in sports institutions.
+It provides coaches with convenient tools for keeping athletes, forming teams, planning schedules, monitoring physical indicators, analyzing the dynamics of progress and accounting for finances.
+The system allows you to reduce the administrative burden, increase the efficiency of coaching work and provide access to all the necessary data in a convenient digital format.
+The system is adapted for use in both large sports organizations and in small sections, regardless of the sport, providing flexibility and scalability to meet the needs of users. scalability to meet the needs of users.

-### Further tasks to achieve the goal:
+### Tasks to achieve the goal of the first version of the application

-1. Develop an authentication and authorization system for coaches
+1. Authentication and authorization systems for users
-2. Create a personal account for the trainer
+2. Manage the data of the trainer's personal account
-3. Development of a team management module
+3. Team management module
-4. Implementation of the athlete profile management system
+4. Athlete profile management module
-5. Creation of functionality for maintaining the history of the athlete (visits, teams, statuses)
-6. Development of a module for conducting and tracking measurements
+5. Athlete history module
+6. Athlete measurement module
-7. Implementation of a calendar planning system
+7. Implementation of the calendar planning system
-8. Creating an analytical module for displaying statistics
+8. Analytical module for displaying statistics
-9. Development of a payment and financial management system
+9. Payment and financial management module
-10. Providing an intuitive user interface
-11. Implementation of a data filtering and search system
+10. Data filtering and search module
-12. Implementation of a system for creating and managing events (training, meetings, competitions)
-13. Creating a module for managing sponsors and additional expenses
+11. Module for managing sponsor records and additional costs
+12. Providing an intuitive user interface

-### The value of the application compared to its analogs:
+### The value of the application

 1. Comprehensiveness: combining all the necessary functions in one application
 2. Flexibility: the ability to customize to the needs of different sports
-3. Detailed analysis: in-depth analytics of athletes' progress and training effectiveness
+3. Detailed analysis: analytics of athletes' progress and training effectiveness
-4. Centralized management: all data is available only to coaches, which provides better control and confidentiality
+4. Centralized management: all data is available only to the user of the account account user, which provides better control and privacy
 5. Financial management: built-in tools for managing payments and financing
-6. History and tracking: the ability to view the full history of athlete and team development
+6. History and tracking: the ability to view the full development history of of the athlete and the team

-### Future functionality

-###### Login and registration page

-- Login form
-- New coach registration form

-###### Coach's personal account

-- General information about the coach
-- Quick access to the main functions

-###### Team page

-- List of all teams
-- Detailed information about the team

-###### Athletes page

-- List of all athletes with filters
-- Detailed information about the athlete
-  - Parents' sifting
-  - Athlete history page
-    - Attendance history
-    - Team history
-    - History of statuses

-###### Measurements page

-- Selecting an athlete
-- Performing existing measurements
-- Creating new types of measurements

-###### Calendar

-- Display of all events (training, competitions)
-- Ability to add notes for the day
-- Detailed information about each event

-###### Statistics page

-- Annual statistics by athletes
-- athletes
-- Attendance (graphs)
-- Measurements (graphs)

-###### Payment page

-- Payment history for each athlete
-- All events for the selected period related to the athlete
-- details about the event
-- Sponsors and additional costs page

----

 ### Where the application will develop

+1. Creating a module - command gallery
+2. Creating a weather module for the selected location (tips for planning/conducting events/activities)
+3. Creating a sports news module, with the possibility of customization according to the selected location and preferred sports
+4. Creating a module for saving documents with the ability to edit and sort in the (to make it easier - in the end, it should be a centralized repository in where coaches can store important information for themselves, for example, medical medical reports and certificates, permits to participate in competitions, training plans and methodological materials, competition results and analytical reports).
+5. Synchronization with Google Calendar
-1. Expansion to different sports and adaptation to their specifics
+6. Extensions for different sports and adaptation to their specifics (for example, the ability to create tactical schemes for example, the ability to create tactical schemes for different types of disputes)
-2. Creating a mobile application for easy use by coaches on the go
+7. Creating a module with chats and user search (social network module) for for different fields
+8. Creating a module for joint planning of events/activities between accounts accounts
+9. Creating a module of accounts for athletes.
-3. Creating a platform for the exchange of experience between coaches and the development of training programs
+10. Create a module for the exchange of experience between coaches, forums (development of training programs, event planning, etc.)
-4. Create a social network for trenches with the ability to write messages and offer joint training/competitions to other users.
+11. Creating a mobile application
+12. Creating a module for tracking athletes' nutrition
+13. Creating a video conferencing module between accounts

 #### resources